XavierRHMN/XpressionCalc/README.md

 5. Exit or close the application when done.

 ## Future Enhancements
-- Addition of more complex mathematical functions like logarithms.
 - History feature to view previous calculations.
 - Customization options for the interface, such as themes and colors.